Geodan/nginx-revproxy/README.md

     # nginx is now listening on http://localhost:8081 and https://localhost:8043 with a valid (but self-signed) certificate

 # Todo
-* create examples for use on port 80 and 443, auto-restart, combine with UFW
+* create examples for use as a deamon, listening on port 80 and 443, with auto-restart, combine with UFW

+# Warning for security
+Do not publish private SSL keys on git.
+It is generally not advisable to publish server.conf files that reference internal or hidden services on public git repositories.